fenago/python-journey/md/Lab_16.md

 size, and stores them.
 Leaving aside the exact details of how each of these functions will be coded, how would you organize those features into a package?

-##### Lab 18: Create a package

-In [chapter
-14],
-you added error handling to the text cleaning and word frequency counting module that you created in [chapter
-11].
-Refactor that code into a package containing one module for the cleaning functions, one for the processing functions, and one for the custom exceptions.
-Then write a simple main function that uses all three.